Kellie Gerardi: Recognition

 In 2025, USA Today named Gerardi one of its Women of the Year, Time listed her in its 100 creators list, and she won a Webby Award for Best Community Engagement for her social media posts about her struggles with fertility, in vitro fertilization (IVF), and miscarriage.

+In 2026, Mattel created a Barbie doll in Gerardi's likeness, naming her an official "Barbie role model" and member of the first "Barbie dream team".

 Personal life

 In 2015, Gerardi's space-themed wedding to German-born Steven Baumruk was officiated by astronaut Michael López-Alegría, a commander of the International Space Station.
 In 2017, Gerardi gave birth to the couple's daughter, Delta V, who was named for delta-v, the quantitative measure of a change in velocity.
-Gerardi lives in Jupiter, Florida, with her husband and their daughter.

 Gerardi has shared on her TikTok account her struggles with secondary infertility.
 Gerardi underwent IVF in early 2025, leading to a first-trimester miscarriage.
 Throughout the process, she shared her struggles on social media to help de-stigmatize miscarriage.

-As of September 2025, Gerardi is pregnant as a result of a second IVF cycle.
+In late 2025, Gerardi began another round of IVF which she documented on social media.
+In April 2026, Gerardi gave birth to her second daughter, Maxine Quinn.

+Gerardi lives in Jupiter, Florida, with her husband and their daughters.